IanoNjuguna/C4Dummies/README.md

 # The C Programming Language

+    "In our experience, C has proven to be a pleasant, expressive, and versatile language for a wide variety of programs.
+It is easy to learn, and it wears well as one's experience with it grows."
+    - Dennis Ritchie & Brian Kernighan in the preface to the C Programming Language Book.

 ## Description of this Repository

 This repository contains the notes that I have taken while learning the C Programming Language from various sources over the years.